Teradata/stacki-wiki/Boxes.md

 We see that the _dev_ box contains the _RHEL_ and _stacki_ pallets.

-Now let's assign a backend host to the _dev_ distribution.
+Now let's assign a backend host to the _dev_ box.
 First, let's look at what the backend hosts are currently set to:

 ```